haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 - pkgtool "hexified" to work on WindowsXP (SP3)
 - modified version of COBRA's hashcalc app added, to make it work with MFW-Builder
 - COBRA CFWs can be patched now and hashes can be directly replaced in stage2 file(s)
+- tarball creation routine with permissions and user/group name fixed.
+You can create tars, just like originals.
+Already modified firmwares can be fixed, by selecting "replace devflash file manual" and then add from every devflash pkg a single file to task.
+Examples from REBUG 4.21 and 4.81 OFW are included in replace_deflash folder.
+Additionally you have to choose replace_devflash3 task (don't forget the global option to extract!!!), to fix devflash3 tar as well.
+To fix devflash000 tar, just choose add folder and leave the box empty

 small explanation of tasks:
 - patch_cos: Has all basic COREOS patches you would need for a standard MFW and is based on toolboy.
 I only have added appldr lv2memory protection removal patch and appldr signature patch to be able to exit FSM on 4.XX (NOTE: For lv0 patches on 4.XX, you have to select lv0 extract option.
 Also current payloads are not working for DEX MFW thanks to Joonie for reporting)